krestenlaust/ChessGame/README.md

 The remaining available gamemodes are used for testing, and aren't really playable.

 #### Pawn test
+This gamemode is used to test the many different movement patterns the pawns make use of.

 ![Starting position of pawntest gamemode](Doc/gamemode-pawntest.png)